-Arshile Gorky was born Vosdanig Adoian around 1904 (there are conflicting accounts of his birth date) in the village of Khorkom, near Lake Van, in an Armenian/Kurdish province on the eastern border of the Ottoman Empire (now Turkey).
+Arshile Gorky was born Vosdanig Adoian around 1904 (there are conflicting accounts of his birth date) in the village of Khorkom, near Lake Van, in an Armenian and Kurdish province on the eastern border of the Ottoman Empire (present-day Turkey).
 As a child Gorky experienced the genocide of his people, the Armenians, which drove him and thousands of others out of Van.
 These traumatic events culminated in the early death of his mother from starvation in December 1919, during a winter of severe deprivation for the Armenian refugees in Yerevan.
 Gorky and his younger sister Vartoosh emigrated to the United States in 1920, where he eventually changed his name to Arshile Gorky.

 After living with relatives in New England, Gorky settled in New York City in 1924, and enrolled at the National Academy of Design and the Grand Central School of Art, where he quickly became an instructor.
 Despite having some formal art training, Gorky was essentially self-taught, obtaining most of his education through visits to museums and galleries, and reading art books and magazines.
 By doing so Gorky became familiar with avant-garde European art, embarking on a study of its masters and their origins, notably Paul Cezanne, Joan Miró, Pablo Picasso, Fayum portraiture, and Paolo Uccello.
 To friends and colleagues who criticized his approach as derivative, Gorky stressed the importance of technique, continuity and his disdain for the concept of originality.